vuejs/apollo/packages/docs/src/guide-composable/query.md

 ### Default value

-Let's say we want to sort our user on last names:
+Let's say we want to sort our users on their last names:

 ```vue{2,19-21,24,34,35}
 <script>